HomeArticlesGuideUS Home Buying Guide

 20% Conventional $80,000 $320,000 6.5% / 15yr $2,790 ~$3,307

 Total PITI estimates include 1.1% property tax, $1,800/year insurance, and applicable PMI/MIP.
-Use the Mortgage Calculator to customise for your exact location and loan parameters.
+Use the Mortgage Calculator to customize for your exact location and loan parameters.

 Practical Timeline

-Most home purchases take 60–120 days from the decision to buy to keys in hand.
-A realistic sequence:
+Most home purchases take 60 to 120 days from the decision to buy to keys in hand.
+A realistic sequence looks like this.

-What speeds up the process: Clean credit with no recent large deposits or job changes, fully documented income (W-2 employees move faster than self-employed), and a pre-approval from a reputable lender with local market experience.
+Clean credit with no recent large deposits or job changes speeds things up, as does fully documented income (W-2 employees tend to move faster than self-employed buyers) and a pre-approval from a reputable lender with local market experience.

-What stalls it: Appraisal coming in below purchase price (triggers renegotiation), title issues (unpaid liens, boundary disputes), underwriting conditions requiring additional documentation, and rate locks expiring if closing is delayed.
+What stalls the process: an appraisal coming in below purchase price, which triggers renegotiation, title issues like unpaid liens or boundary disputes, underwriting conditions that require additional documentation, and rate locks expiring if closing gets delayed.

 Tools for Every Step